WICG/trust-token-api/ISSUER_PROTOCOL.md

 This document documents the cryptographic protocol for the "TrustTokenV1" experimental version of Trust Token.
 An issuer needs to support maintaining a set of keys and a key commitment endpoint, as well as implementing the Issue and Redeem cryptographic functions to sign and validate Trust Tokens.
 Experimental versions of Trust Token are not intended to be backwards-compatible with each other and will undergo rapid design/implementation changes during the experiment timeframe.

+This document uses TLS presentation language (https://tools.ietf.org/html/rfc8446#section-3) for structures and serialization.

 ## Public Issuer Interfaces

 This section describes the public issuer interfaces that an issuer will need to support.

 ### Issuer Key Commitments

 A Trust Token issuer should have an endpoint at a publicly accessible secure URL (HTTPS) that serves the current key commitments used in the Trust Token protocol.
-Request to this endpoint should result in a JSON response of the following format:
+Requests to this endpoint should result in a JSON response of the following format:

 ```